 1) The commissioning stage: the process is initiated, the participants identified and terms are agreed.

-3) Stage Two: If both participants agree, a joint meeting where the participants come together in a process structured me.
-Often one joint meeting is enough to improve communication and resolve difficulties, but sometimes participants need more than one session, especially in cases where they want a written agreement.
+3) If both participants agree, I arrange a joint meeting which is a structured to allow all participants to speak and discuss the issues.
+One joint meeting may be enough to improve communication, but sometimes participants need more than one session, especially in cases where they want a written agreement.
+I advise leaving time for reflection between individual and joint meetings.